 circa 1960.
 Of course, Captain Erika just had to have a bigger one (pontoon boat) later!

-Ocklawahaman, like thousands of his fellow baby-boomer generation who are caregivers to an elderly parent, has had to answer this most difficult question: "What is more important to you, your family, or your address?"
+Ocklawahaman, like thousands of his fellow baby-boomer generation who are caregivers to an elderly parent, has had to answer this most difficult question: "What is more important to you and your happiness, your family, or your address?"
 Duty continues to reduce the amount of time spent at his chosen address: the Ocklawaha River.

 "Duty then is the sublimest word in the English language.
 You should do your duty in all things.
 You can never do more, you should never wish to do less."